BACKGROUND AND PHASING

 In academics, the STEM curriculum (Science, Technology, Engineering and Mathematics) will be offered in addition to the required classes on math, science, language arts, reading and social studies.
 Expanded technology and leadership options will be provided.
 Students in 6th grade will be given their own portable computing device to use at school.
 Students in 5th and 6th grade can participate in a Leadership Academy offering mentoring, community service and enriched learning experiences.

-An expanded After School Program will be provided and managed by the Sulphur Springs YMCA with one program for kindergarten thru 4th grade and one for 5th and 6th grades.
+An expanded After School Program will be provided and managed by the Sulphur Springs YMCA with one program for kindergarten thru 8th grade.
 Additional sports, recreation, and health and nutrition programs will also be provided.
 (See section on Student Programs and Family Support Services for a complete list of activities).